 At The Rose, women in treatment in any of our programs will work with a team of dedicated and compassionate professionals.
 Our treatment and rehab staff features drug and alcohol counselors, a licensed marriage and family therapist, nurses, a psychiatrist, physician assistants, and marriage and family therapist trainees and registered interns.
 We are proud to have professionals who staff our programs who have been trained in a variety of specialties, including eye movement desensitization and reprocessing (EMDR), trauma, couples and family counseling, hypnotherapy, dialectical behavior therapy (DBT), nutrition, and massage therapy.
-These areas of specialty make up the world-class treatment and rehab that women receive at our center, which includes the following options for treatment:
+These areas of specialty make up the world-class treatment and rehab that women receive at our center.

 Residential Addiction Treatment and Rehab Program